Cooking with colour March 26, 2021

-We’ve all heard the age old adage that ‘an apple a day keeps the doctor away’, but what about a rainbow a day?
-Fresh fruit and veggies are packed with essential nutrients, vitamins and minerals, which is why a vibrantly coloured plate is so important at mealtime.
+We’ve all heard the age-old adage that ‘an apple a day keeps the doctor away’, but what about a rainbow a day?
+Fresh fruit and veggies are packed with essential nutrients, vitamins and minerals, which is why a colourful plate at mealtime is so important.

-So why not set yourself a challenge and see how many colours of the rainbow you can pile onto your plate?
-To help you get started, we’ve pulled together some of our most colourful (and delicious) dishes!
+Why not set yourself a challenge to see how many colours of the rainbow you can pile onto your plate?
+To help you get started, we’ve pulled together some of our most colourful (and delicious) dishes.

 Red, Orange & Yellow